 The White Lama, Tulku Khyungdor Rinpoche, is the spiritual head of Akasha Academy.
-He was recognized as Tulku and enthroned as Vajracharya in Bhutan in 2003 and as lineage holder of the Dorje Lingpa Tradition from the 11th Century.
+He was recognized as Tulku and enthroned as Vajracharya in Bhutan in 2003.
 Subsequently his recognition certificate was confirmed by H.H.
 Minling Trichen Rinpoche, and H.H.
 Penor Rinpoche, receiving both of their seals and signatures.

-However, Tulku Khyungdor Rinpoche is primarily practitioner of an even older ancient Buddhist practice path from the time of Padmasambhava.
-The White Lama has recovered numerous Tibetan and Sanskrit texts over the last 30 years, in order to revive this path.
+Tulku Khyungdor Rinpoche is primarily practitioner of an even older ancient Buddhist practice path related to Manjushri.
 Part of this ancient lineage had survived for centuries in the border region between Kham (East Tibet) and China.
-Akasha Academy harbours this almost extinct knowledge connected to this path and passes it on to future generations.
+The White Lama has recovered numerous Tibetan and Sanskrit texts over the last 40 years, in order to revive this path.
+Akasha Academy harbours the almost extinct knowledge connected to this path and passes it on to future generations.

 Among the teachers of the The White Lama are most noticeable: late H.H.
 Dilgo Khyentse Rinpoche, H.E.
 Tokden Rinpoche (Ladakh), H.E.
 Jamgon Kongtrul (3rd), Tenga Rinpoche (Karma Kagyu), late Kalu Rinpoche (Kagyu), Khenpo Tsultrim Gyamtsho (Karma Kagyu), as well as various Lamas of the Nyingma and Kagyu lineages.